httpland/http-router/README.md

 This is because pattern matching is done from top to bottom.

+### Pattern matching performance

+Pattern matching is done from top to bottom.
+The computational complexity is usually `O(n)`.

+Pattern matching is done on URLs, so they are safely cached.

+Already matched URL patterns have `O(1)` complexity.

 ## HTTP request method router

 `MethodRouter` provides routing between HTTP request methods and handlers.